James Bentley

 James also appears and advises in cases involving fixed costs,protocols or QOCS and sometimes all three, as well as applications involving wasted costs/third party costs.
 An example of this is where he recently appeared for the Claimant in Bateman v Devon County Council (HHJ Mitchell, Plymouth County Court), an appeal that held that fixed costs did not apply to highway claims, where the injured party was a cyclist.

-Senior Practice Manager - Civil
+Practice Director - Civil

 0117 930 9000